List of 90210 characters: Annie Wilson

 In the third season, it is revealed that she has been sentenced to 2–3 months of house arrest, has her license suspended and is on probation until she turns 25.
 She is offered an interview for an internship by her Senior Adviser, Mr. Matthews.
 He advises her to put the accident behind her because she has already paid her dues.
 However, she decides she can't lie and confesses to the interviewer that she was on house arrest during the summer.
 She thinks that she won't get the internship but is shocked when the interviewer calls her and offers her the spot.
 It is then revealed that she has a secret motive and believes that Annie is desperate enough to do it.
 After she confesses to the interviewer, Liam and she finally kiss but she refuses to pursue a relationship because of Naomi and they end their friendship.
 She and Liam begin to date with Naomi's approval but soon break up after Liam almost gets her arrested after being caught on a boat that Liam claimed he was attending to for.
 She then pursues a relationship with Liam's half-brother Charlie whom she met in a coffee shop.
 She is not aware at the time that he is Liam's half-brother.
 Liam then moves into the Wilson Household to get closer to Annie.
 Although she does like him back, she finds out that Charlie and Liam are related after she introduces the two.
 Furthermore, when Annie tells Liam that she is going to break up with Charlie and take his side, he dismisses her and tells her she was right.
 Liam then walks off with the girl who paid in the bachelor auction.
 Annie stays with Charlie but when Liam is injured and moves in with her family, Annie admits that she still has feelings for Liam and they sleep together.
 The next day Annie feels guilty and asks Liam to let her think.
 After talking to her cousin Emily about the situation, she tells Liam that she wants to be with him but he turns her down because he and Charlie talked it out.
 He also tells her to stay with Charlie.
 Later, after Charlie discovers that something is going on between Annie and Liam, Charlie texts Annie with Liam's phone, saying, "Come see me tomorrow.
 We belong together".
 Annie goes to Liam's house where they realize that it was Charlie who sent the text and finally become a couple.
 Yet, the drama is not over with Annie since her cousin, Emily, is causing havoc for her.
 Then, Annie and Liam work together to expose Emily for who she really is and she leaves town.
 Annie later starts to work as an assistant for Marla, a washed-up old actress who suffers from an early stage of alzheimer's disease.
-Annie quickly bonds with Marla, and the two form a close friendship, which doesn't last long as Marla commits suicide, and leaves her entire estate to Annie.
+Annie quickly bonds with Marla, and the two form a close friendship, which doesn't last long as Marla dies by suicide, and leaves her entire estate to Annie.
 Annie's happiness doesn't last for long as she finds out that Liam doesn't want to go to college and live near her.
 Liam tells her that he wants to work on a boat for the summer to clear out his mind.
 Annie who first opposes to Liam's decision, later makes-up with him and tells him to come to her after he finds what he's looking for.